IMM9O/ng-custom-element/README.md

 Run `npm run build:card` to build the element.
 The build artifacts will be stored in the elements/ directory.

 ## How to use this project

 1. Type `npm install` in your termainal to install packages dependencies
-2. Type `npm run start:card` in your termainal to start card project
+2. Type `npm run serve:ng-element` in your termainal to start card project
 3. You code live and running at [http://localhost:4200](http://localhost:4200/#)